zuckung/endless-sky-plugins/README.md

 adjusted mass and drag to be like in 0.10.7<br>

-removed staying personality ftom tranquillity<br>
+removed staying personality ftom Tranquility<br>

 renamed persons to "name (C)", was "name (Capture me)"<br>